bsurc/docs/docs/logging_in.md

 #### Windows:

 There are many options, but we recommend MobaXTerm for terminal access on Windows.
-Go to the [MobaXTerm download page](https://mobaxterm.mobatek.net/download.html) and download the “Home” edition of MobaXTerm.
+Go to the [MobaXTerm download page](https://mobaxterm.mobatek.net/download.html){:target="_blank"} and download the “Home” edition of MobaXTerm.
 This software is an emulator for a Linux shell that will allow you to utilize a Linux shell on Windows.
-There’s a tutorial available on the [MobaXterm demo page](https://mobaxterm.mobatek.net/demo.html).
+There’s a tutorial available on the [MobaXterm demo page](https://mobaxterm.mobatek.net/demo.html){:target="_blank"}.

 #### Mac and Linux:

 Mac and Linux both have built-in terminals, just search "terminal".

 ### Setting up your SSH keys
-Once you have installed or located your terminal, the next step is to set up your SSH keys.
+Once you have installed or located a terminal, the next step is to set up your SSH keys.
 SSH keys are tied to a single computer, so if you access Borah from multiple computers (e.g. laptop, home PC), you will need to do this process for each.